suisuyy/learn/doc/note/else.md

 How iptables Work
 Network traffic is made up of packets.
 Data is broken up into smaller pieces (called packets), sent over a network, then put back together.
 Iptables identifies the packets received and then uses a set of rules to decide what to do with them.
+Iptables filters packets based on:

+Tables: Tables are files that join similar actions.
+A table consists of several chains.
+Chains: A chain is a string of rules.
+When a packet is received, iptables finds the appropriate table, then runs it through the chain of rules until it finds a match.
+Rules: A rule is a statement that tells the system what to do with a packet.
+Rules can block one type of packet, or forward another type of packet.
+The outcome, where a packet is sent, is called a target.
+Targets: A target is a decision of what to do with a packet.
+Typically, this is to accept it, drop it, or reject it (which sends an error back to the sender).